Why is it called a locomotive?

 They are just as adaptable and versatile as diesel locomotives with a similar range.
 They can bear with the requisites of rail transport just as well when diesel will be phased out.

-A hybrid locomotive that utilizes an onboard rechargeable energy storage system (RESS), positioned between the power source (often a diesel engine main mover) and traction transmission system attached to the rotating wheels.
+that utilizes an onboard rechargeable energy storage system (RESS), positioned between the power source (often a diesel engine main mover) and traction transmission system attached to the rotating wheels.
 Except for the storage battery, maximum diesel locomotives are diesel-electric, they have all the elements of a series hybrid transmission, making this a fairly simple possibility.

 There are various kinds of crossbreeds or dual-mode locomotives employing more than two varieties of motive power.
 Electro-diesel locomotives are the most prominent hybrids, fueled either by electricity supply or an onboard diesel engine.
 Hybrid locomotives are utilized to deliver continuous trips along paths that are only partially electrified.
 Some of the representatives of this category are the Bombardier ALP-45DP and EMD FL9.

-Some interesting fun facts
+Locomotive fun facts !

 - The longest direct locomotive route is found in Moscow.